salesforcecli/plugin-env/messages/display.md

 # summary

 Display details about an environment.

 # description

 Specify an environment with either the username you used when you ran the "sf login" command or the environment's alias.
 Run "sf env list" to view all your environments and their aliases.

 Output depends on the type of environment.
 For example, scratch org details include the access token, alias, username of the associated Dev Hub, the creation and expiration date, the generated scratch org username, and more.
 Compute environment details include the associated orgs, the list of functions, the project name, and more.

 # examples

 - Display details about a scratch org with alias my-scratch-org:

- <%= config.bin %> <%= command.id %> --environment=my-scratch-org
+<%= config.bin %> <%= command.id %> --target-env=my-scratch-org

 - Specify a username instead of an alias:

- <%= config.bin %> <%= command.id %> --environment=test-123456-abcdefg@example.com
+<%= config.bin %> <%= command.id %> --target-env=test-123456-abcdefg@example.com

 - Specify JSON format and redirect output into a file:

- <%= config.bin %> <%= command.id %> --environment=my-scratch-org --json > tmp/MyOrdDesc.json
+<%= config.bin %> <%= command.id %> --target-env=my-scratch-org --json > tmp/MyOrdDesc.json

-# flags.environment.summary
+# flags.target-env.summary

 Environment alias or login user.